 The proposed aquatic reserve encompasses an array of rich and diverse habitats:

 A wide variety of fish and invertebrates are found in the territory, including snow crab, northern shrimp, and Greenland halibut.
 Capelin, rainbow smelt, and Atlantic herring are some of the species that spawn there.
-They constitute a significant share of the food resources of birds, fish, and marine mammals, such as whales and seals, which frequent the sector.
+They constitute a significant share of the food resources of birds, fish, and marine mammals, such as whales and seals, which frequent the area.

 Banc-des-Américains marine protected area